blinkletter/UsingGAMESS/_build/html/_sources/8A_Diels_Alder.md

 ### Building *C<sub>s</sub>* Cyclohexene

 Open *MacMolPlt* and start new file.
-Select `View` → `Show Axis` to display the three *xyz* axes.
+Select `View` &rarr; `Show Axis` to display the three *xyz* axes.
 We must keep track of the axes when building with symmetry.
 The *C<sub>s</sub>* cyclohexene with have a σ<sub>xy</sub> plane so we will want the three unique atoms above or below that plane so they can be reflected to the other side.
 However, *MacMolPlt* will place the first three atoms that you drop in into the xy plane.
 We will solve this by adding a single atom and then dragging it above the plane.
 Follow along and all will become clear.

 Now let us set up the symmetry build.
-Click on `Builder` → `Edit with Symmetry`.
+Click on `Builder` &rarr; `Edit with Symmetry`.
 Then we must define the symmetry we are using.
-Click on `Molecule` → `Set Point Group` → `Point Group` → `Cs`.
+Click on `Molecule` &rarr; `Set Point Group` &rarr; `Point Group` &rarr; `Cs`.
 We are now ready to add the first carbon.

-Click on `Builder` → `Show Build Tools` and choose Carbon with a coordination number of 3 (this would be a *sp<sup>2</sup>* carbon).
+Click on `Builder` &rarr; `Show Build Tools` and choose Carbon with a coordination number of 3 (this would be a *sp<sup>2</sup>* carbon).
 Click in the *MacMolPlt* window to place the atom.
 Now rotate the view in the window so that the xy plane becomes horizontal and the z-axis is vertical.
 Drag the carbon attom upwards and observe how its reflection appears on the other side of the xy plane.
 Drag it until you get a double bond between the atom and its doppelganger.
 Now go back to the Build Tools and choose carbon with a coordination number of 4 (this is *sp<sup>3</sup>*).
 Add a new carbon tom one of the bonds and then extend the chain one more carbon.
 You will have three atoms and three reflected atoms placed.
 Drag the finl carbon toward its mirror conterpart until *MacMolPlt* assigns a bond.
 Return to the Build Tools and choose Hyfrogen.
 Populate all the remaining bonds with hydrogen atoms.
 We now have a starting structure.

 Now we need to center the molecule in the symmetry system.
 MacMolPlt can make all the right decisions for us.
-Click on `Molecule` → `Set Coordinates to principal Orientation` and the molecule will be centered on the *xyz* coordinate system.
+Click on `Molecule` &rarr; `Set Coordinates to principal Orientation` and the molecule will be centered on the *xyz* coordinate system.
 Save your work.
 The image in the MacMolPlt window might look like {numref}`fig8_4`

 ```{figure} images/Diels_4.png
 ---